edgelesssys/marblerun/docs/set-manifest.md

 }
 ```

-For setting the manifest, we first need to establish trust in the Marblerun coordinator.
+For setting the Manifest, we first need to establish trust in the Coordinator.
 Therefore, we perform a remote attestation step.
-Assuming you've deployed our coordinator image from `ghcr.io/edgelesssys/coordinator`:
+Assuming you've deployed our Coordinator image from `ghcr.io/edgelesssys/coordinator`:

 1. Pull the UniqueID and SignerID values for this image: